Dmitrycoin/Dmitrycoin/README.md

-- 👋 Hi, I’m @Dmitrycoin (Dmitrii)
+👋 Hi, I’m Dmitrii (@Dmitrycoin)

-- 🧪 QA Engineer by day — bug hunter, test case ninja, and automation enthusiast
+💻 QA Engineer by day — focused on bug hunting, writing test cases, and building test automation scripts.
+I enjoy improving quality, reliability, and dev workflows.

-- 🤖 I build Telegram bots and small backend tools to automate the boring stuff
+🛠️ On the side, I build Telegram bots and backend tools (mostly in Python/Node.js) to automate boring or repetitive tasks.

-- 🌍 Deep into crypto since 2018 — DeFi, NFTs, and on-chain logic
+🧠 I’ve been deep into crypto since 2018 — exploring DeFi, NFTs, and on-chain mechanics.
+I’ve actively participated in testnets and love digging into new protocols before they hit mainnet.

-- 🧪 Active participant in testnets — always exploring new protocols before they hit mainnet
+⚙️ Currently learning smart contract testing, dApp integration, and getting comfortable with tools like Hardhat, Foundry, and Ethers.js.

-- 🛠 Currently sharpening my skills in smart contract testing and dApp integration
+🚀 I’m looking to grow as a Web3/backend developer.
+I’m not an expert yet — but I learn fast, ask questions early, and I ship.

-- 📫 Reach me on Telegram: @Deeecoin
+📬 Feel free to reach out on Telegram: @Deeecoin

 # 💻 Tech Stack: